IgorMaj/SyntaxColoring/README.md

 match: "some_regex" name: "some.textmate.scope"
 ```

-Match from file is a special kind of statement designed to speed up grammar development, if *textX* grammar
+Matches from grammar is a special kind of statement designed to speed up grammar development, if _textX_ grammar
 is already available.
 It automatically extracts keywords, operators and comments:

 ```
-match_from_file: "examples/robot/robot.tx" (
+matches_from_grammar: "robot.tx" (
         keywords: "keyword"
         operators: "keyword.other"
         //string_literals: "string"
         numeric_literals: "constant.numeric"
     ) // Paren config expression is optional
-      // this is also valid -> match_from_file: "examples/robot/robot.tx"
+      // this is also valid -> match_from_file: "robot.tx"

 ```

 As can be seen it is possible to specify scope name for keywords, operators and literals.
 Keywords and operators have default scopes,
 while literals need to be specified if one wants them highlighted at all.

 Compound statements are composed out of other statements.
 They have a beginning and an end match.
 Other statements can be nested inside them, including other compound statements.
 The have the following syntax:

 ```
     begin: "regex1" names: "name1","name2"...